dpengineering/azure-maze/README.md

 With one monitor: change vis_cpp_tracker/libs/k4abt_libs/window_controller_3d/WindowController3d.h line 49 to bool fullscreen = false, then follow the instructions for two monitors.

 One monitor can be used with fullscreen, however there will be no way to exit.

+To reset the ODrive, wait for the fan on the power supply to stop before turning the power strip back on, to ensure power to the ODrive actually cut.

 ## Troubleshooting ##
 If the kivy screen is white, make sure for borderless Kivy to change ~/.kivy/config.ini borderless to = 1, **not** = 0!